Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 properties along Northern Lights Boulevard as well as those properties

-situated between Northwest Lane and Meridian Read and as extending southward
+situated between Northwest Lane and Meridian Road and as extending southward

 to the area of Three Mile Drive.
 Most of the properties in this area are

-A s ix (6) inch Water main f011uk9s Northern Lights
+A six (6) inch water main follows Northern Lights

 Addition.
 An (8) inch water main follows Meridian Road